risor-io/risor/docs/syntax.md

 # Syntax

-Tamarin was designed to be like a more scripting-friendly version of Go.
+Risor was designed to be like a more scripting-friendly version of Go.
-At times, approaches from Python were referenced when deciding how Tamarin should approach a particular situation as an interpreted language.
-As a result, Tamarin may feel like a hybrid of Go and Python.
+At times, approaches from Python were referenced when deciding how Risor should approach a particular situation as an interpreted language.
+As a result, Risor may feel like a hybrid of Go and Python.

 !!!
 Note

-    In the examples below, when you see a `>>>` it indicates that input and output from a Tamarin REPL session is being shown.
+    In the examples below, when you see a `>>>` it indicates that input and output from a Risor REPL session is being shown.
 To the right of the `>>>` is the command the user entered.
 The command output is shown on the line below.

 ## Variables